Eva Mozes Kor: Death

-Awards and honours
+Awards and honors

 Kor was recognized by four Indiana governors: twice with the Sagamore of the Wabash Award, once with Indiana's Distinguished Hoosier Award, and once in 2017 with the Sachem Award, the highest honor of the State of Indiana.
 In April 2017, Kor was also named the Grand Marshal of the Indianapolis 500 Festival Parade.

 In May 2015, she received an Honorary Doctorate of Humane Letters from Butler University in Indianapolis, Indiana.
 She also received the 2015 Wabash Valley Women of Influence Award, sponsored by the United Way of the Wabash Valley, the 2015 Anne Frank Change the World Award from the Wassmuth Center for Human Rights in Boise, Idaho, and the 2015 Mike Vogel Humanitarian Award.

-Kor was honored at the 24th Annual ADL in Concert Against Hate on November 8, 2018 for "resilience, compassion, and love in the face of hatred and violence."
+Kor was honored at the 24th Annual ADL in Concert Against Hate on November 8, 2018, for "resilience, compassion, and love in the face of hatred and violence."
 In 2020, she was posthumously given the 'Friend of Education' award by the Indiana State Teachers Association.

 In total she has received over 30 awards from service organizations, governing bodies, and universities including three honorary doctorates.

 After Kor died in 2019, a mural was commissioned in Indianapolis showcasing her signature peace sign.
 The 53-foot-tall portrait of Kor is supposed to contrast her physically short stature.
 The people who commissioned the mural wanted her to stand "larger than life".
 Her mural joins those of other important Hoosier figures like Kurt Vonnegut and Mari Evans.
-The mural was completed in November of 2020.
+The mural was completed in November 2020.